-Since its inception in 1995, more than 260 students have graduated from the Explorers Program.
-Over the past 10 years, 100% of students graduating from the program attended institutions of higher education.
-The Newark Museum is a place where Explorers find new mentors and make lifelong friends.
+Since the Program began 22 years ago, more than 270 students have graduated from the Explorers Program.
+Over the past 10 years, 100% of students graduating from the Program attended institutions of higher education.
+In the summer of 2017, the Program began accepting students in their freshman year of high school.

 Major funding provided by: